Alison Box, one of our Directors and Trainers, details how she used Power BI to bring her Strictly statistics to life.

 Craig is consistently the lowest scoring judge across the 16 series

 Question 2: Does the order in which the contestants dance affect their score?

-Again, if you look at the first visual, it would appear that there is a slight advantage to dancing either first or last, but when you look at high and low scores given, there is a marked benefit to dancing last:
+Again, if you look at the first visual, it would appear that there is a slight advantage to dancing either first or last (this pattern is much the same for each individual weeks where there were fewer contestants) but when you look at high and low scores given, there is a marked benefit to dancing last